 For example, suppose you’re investing in an ESG fund while considering its responsible policies towards the environment.
 In that case, you can ask for statistical data about each company’s carbon footprint or efforts toward renewable energy.

-You can easily ask any of the ESG fund managers of your choice to present this impact report.
+You can easily ask any ESG fund managers to present this impact report.
 This will help put things into perspective for you.

 See Related: Best ESG Target Date Funds